tusharjoshi1/tusharjoshi1.github.io/initiatives.md

 ---
 layout: page
 title: Initiatives
-subtitle: Here's Some Stuff I've Been A Part of
+subtitle: Here's Some Stuff I've Been A Part Of
 ---

 <!-- {% assign posts = site.posts | where: "category", "initiative" %}-->